nigalsan1/DLIM2020/README.md

 Your results will be saved into `[Choose StarGAN]/stargan_celeba/result`.

+## Analysis of our training sets

+First lets have a look over the default trainigsets (attributes: Black Hair, Blonde Hair, Brown Hair, Male, Young)

 ## using a webcam as input to the neural network
 using the opencv library to recognize a face, crop it, resize and feed it to the neural network